Devyani37/SearchAPI/README.md

 You can run this command without restarting the database process.
 But note that `load-data` will remove and replace any data in the `artists` and `artworks` with a fresh copy of the source data.

-Use the following command to stop and remove everything:
+Use the following command to stop and remove the database:
 ```shell
 npm run destroy
 ```